 The Vanishing Man- Described as a tall male figure in a long coat and high boots who comes and goes as he pleases.
 Though he makes no threatening moves, some guests have found him persistent, sitting or standing in their rooms throughout the night.
 Whoever he is, he is apparently the hotels most solid and hard to miss apparition.
 Some guests have even reported following him down the upstairs hall, thinking him to be another living guest, only to watch him vanish as he turns into one of the rooms.

 Judy's Mirror- Room 19 is a particularly volatile hot spot of Paranormal activity, part of which seems to be connected with the anguished spirit of a teen girl.
-Though records of the hotels history as a bordello are understandably spotty, the girl is though to be a prostitute who was stabbed by a client and left to die slowly in room 19's bathtub.
+Though records of the hotels history as a bordello are understandably spotty, the girl is thought to be a prostitute who was stabbed by a client and left to die slowly in room 19's bathtub.
 She now appears in the mists of the hot showers and leaves messages on room 19's bathroom mirror.
 Sometimes the words seem to be warnings, other times are pleas for help.
 The name Judy has been seen among her scribbles, but its unclear whether shes introducing herself or calling out to some long gone friend.
 Below is a capture from a guest that shows a haunted reflection of a women.

-Libby in White- This beautiful young woman appears most often to male guests travelling alone, and she can be recognized by her bridal gown, golden hair, and feet that never touch the ground.
+Libby in white- This beautiful young woman appears most often to male guests travelling alone, and she can be recognized by her bridal gown, golden hair, and feet that never touch the ground.
 Though shes been seen all over the hotel, Libby mainly seems to haunt a specific bed, rather than a location, following it around through multiple remodels.
 The bed is now located in room 19.
 The spirits exact identity is unknown but most believe it could be two people.
-Elizabeth and Lydia were name of women that both stayed in the hotel almost 50 years apart from each other.
+Elizabeth and Lydia Grigsby were name of women that both stayed in the hotel almost 50 years apart from each other.
 Both women were jilted on their wedding days, and both were most likely pregnant at the time.
 It is reported from an old newspaper from around 1912 that Lydia Grigsby hanged herself from the unusually tall headboard of the bed located in room 19.
 Libby and the bed have inhabited room 12, 14 and now 19 at different times.
-Once can hope that she and Judy have found some post mortem comfort in each others company, whatever both their names may be.
+Here is an apparition caught by our cameras of a ghostly shadow entering room 19 at the end of the hall.
+Full video on youtube.

 Come join us and explore the beautiful Antique covered hotel, and maybe you can also have an unexplained experience.